Sociology (SOCIOLGY)

 Medical anthropologists apply critical concepts and ethnographic methods to understand the lived experience of illness and suffering; differing medical practices; and the various ways modern healthcare impacts societies.
 This course is an introduction to the field and designed for students in the social sciences, humanities, and biological/health sciences.

-PREREQ: CORE 130 OR MINIMUM SOPHOMORE STANDING
+PREREQ: MINIMUM SOPHOMORE STANDING

 SOCIOLGY 310 SOCIOLOGY OF HEALTH AND ILLNESS 3 Units